higyedcode/PlatformerGame/README.md

 ![Alt text](menu.png)

 This is a platformer game with multiple levels, where the player is a shooter that has to get to the end of the maze without getting shot by opponents or without getting caught off guard by the various traps hidden in his way.
-To play the game right away click here: link

 ## Game Features 🕹️